MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 the SLS often form part of a Service Level Agreement (SLA), which can also specify penalties for the SP or Operator providing the service if the objectives are not met.
-The Performance Monitoring API allows managing Performance Profiles, Performance Jobs and collect Performance Reports, as well as receive notifications related to these entities.
+The Performance Monitoring API allows managing Performance Profiles, Performance Jobs, and collecting Performance Reports, as well as receiving notifications related to these entities.
 This allows managing the performance objectives that are typically associated with an SLS.

-This standard specification document describes the Application Programming Interface (API) for Performance Monitoring functionality of the LSO Allegro Interface Reference Point (IRP), LSO Interlude Interface Reference Point (IRP) and LSO Sonata IRP as defined in the _MEF 55.1Lifecycle Service Orchestration (LSO): Reference Architecture and Framework_ [[MEF55.1](#8-references)].
+This standard specification document describes the Application Programming Interface (API) for Performance Monitoring functionality of the LSO Allegro Interface Reference Point (IRP), LSO Interlude Interface Reference Point (IRP) and LSO Sonata IRP as defined in the _MEF 55.1 Lifecycle Service Orchestration (LSO): Reference Architecture and Framework_ [[MEF55.1](#8-references)].
 The LSO Reference Architecture is shown in Figure 1 with the three IRPs highlighted.